powellc/django-undelete/README.md

 UnDelete is a simple project that gives you access to a TrashableMixin meta model and some useful managers as well.

-Much of the work is heavily derivative of Simon Willison's [post on the same topic](http://ltslashgt.com/2007/07/18/undelete-in-django/).
+Much of the work is heavily derivative of Nathan Ostgard's [post on the same topic](http://ltslashgt.com/2007/07/18/undelete-in-django/).

 Installation
 -------------